sebinsphilip/device_drivers/README.md

 * 'depmod'(user-space) is a utility that generates modules.dep and modules.symbols for tracking symbols exporting/needed by a module and for depending modules(in /lib/modules/'uname -r').
 MODULE_DEVICE_TABLE is the macro which helps in depmod to add this info.
    This enables auto-loading of modules.
+* 'fdisk -l' for listing all partitions of hdd drives.
+MBR(Master boot record) is stored in the 1st sector of the first track(bootsector, 512B), which contains stageI bootloader and partition table (beginning at 0x1BE).MBR ends with signature 0xAA55.
+   Two boot methods BIOS-MBR and UEFI-GPT